dmmiller612/bert-extractive-summarizer/README.md

     custom_tokenizer:  If you have a custom tokenizer, you can add the tokenizer here.
     hidden: Needs to be negative, but allows you to pick which layer you want the embeddings to come from.
     reduce_option: It can be 'mean', 'median', or 'max'.
 This reduces the embedding layer for pooling.
     sentence_handler: The handler to process sentences.
-If want to use coreference, instantiate and pass CoreferenceHandler instance
 )

 model(